Meet our Deans

 Prior to coming to The Graduate School Stephanie was an executive with a management consulting firm and served as a nonpartisan policy analyst with the North Carolina General Assembly.
-An alumna of the University of North Carolina at Chapel Hill, Stephanie completed her undergraduate work in International Studies and Political Science and her Masters degree in Public Administration from the School of Government, and her PhD in Public Policy.
+An alumna of the University of North Carolina at Chapel Hill, Stephanie earned her BA in International Studies and Political Science, her MPA from the School of Government, and her PhD in Public Policy.
 She has participated in and worked closely with programs at Carolina Leadership Development, Carolina Women's Center, and the Graduate and Professional Student Federation, for which she was inducted into the Order of the Golden Fleece honor society and the Frank Porter Graham Graduate & Professional Student Honor Society.